 Reimburses you for lost business income or extra expenses due to a necessary suspension or reduction in your business due to a covered loss at your site.

-Food spoilage coverage is an endorsement that helps to provide coverage for loss of perishable stock that is stored on the insured’s premises due to a covered peril.
+Food spoilage coverage is an endorsement that helps to provide coverage for loss of perishable stock stored on the insured’s premises due to a covered peril.
 Often a refrigeration contract is required.

 Hired & Non-Owned Auto Liability

-An installation floater is an insurance policy that covers personal property installed, fabricated or erected by a contractor.
-It covers the property until the installation work is accepted by the purchaser or when the insured’s interest in the property installed ceases.
+An installation floater is an insurance policy that covers personal property installed, fabricated, or erected by a contractor.
+It covers the property until the installation work is accepted by the purchaser or when the insured’s interest in the property is installed ceases.

 Cyber Attack / Cyber Liability (Data Breach)

 Covers data breach resulting in loss of your electronic data or client data (Identity Theft).
 Covers required “notiﬁcation” expenses to customers and defense costs of suits.
-Can cover “denial of service” attacks; cyber extortion; crisis management; and more.
+It can cover “denial of service” attacks, cyber extortion; crisis management; and more.

 Extra Expense Coverage

-Often paired with Business Income, Extra expense coverage is a commercial property policy endorsement that helps pay additional costs in excess of normal operating expenses due to a loss at your site that closes your business.
+Often paired with Business Income, Extra expense coverage is a commercial property policy endorsement that helps pay additional costs above normal operating expenses due to a loss at your site that closes your business.
 For example, the cost to open a temporary site while your current site is being repaired.